Interactive apps with Dash

 app.run(debug=True) # run the instanceYou must run a Dash script by passing it to the Python interpreter:

-python scatter1.pyBecause of how Dash is designed, running this script from a Python shell won’t work (nothing will happen if you try).
+python scatter1.pyBecause of how Dash is designed, running this script from a Python shell won’t work (the code will run, but nothing will be displayed on the output port).
 One particularly nice feature of Dash – that would be difficult to replicate in a shell – is hot reloading: whenever you change the script file, Dash automatically re-executes it and refreshes the app.

 # save this as scatter2.py